 We can control our problems just by staying within the limiting line.

-You do get all the benefits associated with it if you were on a low protein food till date and are increasing the intake now.
-But if you want to have three scoops today then obviously you are inviting various troubles.
+Proteins within the limit are not harmful to a healthy body, period.
+You get all the benefits associated with it if you increase your intake slowly and steadily.
+But if you want three scoops today, you are inviting various troubles.

-Whey or Casein Allergy
+Whey or Casein Allergy?

 Does it have any side effects?

-Most side effects are related to digestion only which is due to lactose intolerance.
-In that case, you can have
+Most side effects are related to digestion only due to lactose intolerance.

-Sugar Content in Protein Powder
+Sugar Content in Protein Powder?